SubhadityaMukherjee/AI-knowledge-base/docs/Quantifier spreading children misled by ostensive cues.md

 - n the case of the sentence–photo pairs, the rate of rejection was a mere 3.51%.
 - Just as in Pintér's (2016) experiment, the rate of rejection (i.e., the rate of the exhaustive interpretation of the sentences) was slightly even higher in the adult control group: 13.33% in the case of sentence–drawing pairs, and 8.88% in the case of sentence–photo pairs (see Figure 18).
 When we asked the subjects giving
 - negative answers why e.g. (14) was not true of Figure 14, they consistently gave answers of the following type: "Because the woman is also feeding the ducks".
-- 15 children (39%) gave at least one negative answer.
-Discussion
+- 15 children (39%) gave at least one negative answer

+## Discussion
 - The sentences tested in this experiment involved no special linguistic or cognitive difficulty; they were simple declarative sentences with no quantification, let alone universal quantification; nevertheless, 10.53% of the preschoolers evaluated them as false descriptions of the drawings intended to represent them visually.
 - Since this rate is not high (though it is comparable to the 12% of partial rejection obtained by Pintér 2016 in this age group), we might be tempted to attribute it to noise (children's failure to pay attention, etc.)
 - However, if the 10.53% rate of rejection had been due to noise, it would not have dropped to 3.51% when the visual stimuli were represented by photos.